boclips/event-service/README.md

 # Event Service
-This service is responsible for passing all events to mixpanel and storing them in a database for analytics / data science purposes.
+This service is responsible for persisting important events in the database for analytics / data science purposes.

+It doesn't make an effort to make consuming that data easy.
+This task specifically belongs to event-aggregator.